apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Man WFH made $1.8M on BP shares after eavesdropping wife's business calls**
+**Defeat to Donald Trump looms over Nikki Haley.
+So why stay in the race?**

-You can read more about it [here](https://www.businessinsider.com/man-made-1-8m-bp-shares-listening-wifes-calls-sec-2024-2).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68387546).

 ## Requirements
 - Python 3.8